 It was one morning when the beaming light and early chill awakened me.
-As I stared out my window, the sun’s glaring rays slowly peer and reveal the mountainous scene of this rustic village called Kadaclan.
+As I stared out my window, the sun’s glaring rays slowly peered and revealed the mountainous scene of this rustic village called Kadaclan Barlig.

 Kadaclan is one of the clusters of Barlig in Mountain Province.
 It composes of four barangays namely Chupac, Lunas, Kaleo, and Ogo-og.
 To date, there are no roads leading to Kaleo and Ogo-og, thus, hiking is the only option.
 For the locals, this is as usual as part of their daily routine.